MilosMoskic/ToDoApp/README.md

 # Instructions

-When a task is created, its statu is automatically set to "Starting".
+When a task is created, its statu is automatically set to *Starting*. <br/>
-Status of a task can be changed in Edit Tab.
+Status of a task can be changed in *Edit Tab*. <br/>
-Deleting a task is done by clicking *Delete* button in List of Completed Tasks.
+Deleting a task is done by clicking *Delete* button in *List of Completed Tasks*.

 # Screenshots